 Fennel have galactagogue characteristics, so fennel tea also helps to induce milk secretion.
 Generally, fennel seeds are used with cumin seeds to increase breast milk.

 There are also controversies that fennel might not safe in breastfeeding and pregnancy, but fennel has been used for centuries for increasing breast milk supply in India.

 Using fennel and cumin are advocated in Egypt traditional medicines as well as in Ayurveda.

 We can conclude that fennel tea may increase breast milk and it is probably safe to use in breastfeeding.
-Therefore, breastfeeding mothers can drink fennel tea.
+Therefore, breastfeeding mothers can drink fennel seed tea.

 Fennel tea side effects

-However, fennel tea may safe to drink and may not have any side effects if you are not taking it regularly.
+However, fennel tea may be safe to drink and may not have any side effects if you are not taking it regularly.
 The rare side effects reported with fennel use are as follows:

 - Premature breast development

 - Allergic reaction characterized by skin rashes and itching

 - It might increase skin sensitivity toward sunlight